autonalityAI/vehicle-agent-protocol/README.md

 > ⚙️ Current version: **0.2.0** — May 2025

+> 🚘 *Because your car wasn't born to stay silent.*
+> This isn't just another protocol.
+It's a quiet evolution.
+> A whisper network of smart vehicles, learning from each other, helping their drivers, and making smarter decisions together.

 **Vehicle Agent Protocol (VAP)** is an open protocol for communication between intelligent software agents operating in or around vehicles.

 It provides a common message format for exchanging information such as events, recommendations, queries and alerts — allowing vehicles, fleets, and backend systems to interact in a structured, decentralized and vendor-agnostic way (i.e. not tied to any specific brand or platform).